cwfergus/failureproject/README.txt

 --------------------------------------------------------------------------------------
 Raw File

 The Raw File is the data file that you will feed into R in order to get the excel file.
-It is exported from Filemaker, and has the extension .tab You must either remember the location of the Raw File or save it to the same location as the R script in order for the script to work.
+It is exported from Filemaker, and has the extension .tab.
+You must either remember the location of the Raw File or save it to the same location as the R script in order for the script to work.

 To generate the Raw File
 	1) Search however you want.